forj-oss/forjj-contribs/README.md

         help : "option help"         # Describe the optionName help.
         required: <true/false>       # false by default.
         default : "my default value" # Define the default value.
+        secure: <true/false>         # False by default.
+See details about how secure data are managed between forjj and the plugin.
   create:                            # create options list
     help: "<Plugin cmd description>" # Sentence describing the plugin command tasks.
     flags: